memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 Creates a `filename` Python module with `content` inside the internal query module directory (`/var/lib/memgraph/internal_modules`) and returns the path to the newly created file.
-The flag `is_editable` should be set to true if the module is located in the internal query module directory.
-The `filename` can consist of multiple nested directories (e.g., `subdir1/subdir2/module.py`) which will create all the necessary subdirectories.
+The flag `is_editable` should be true if the module is located in the internal query module directory.
+The `filename` can consist of multiple nested directories (e.g., `subdir1/subdir2/module.py`) and  all the necessary subdirectories will be created.
 After successful creation, all the modules are reloaded.

 Examples of a Cypher query: